Graduate Calendar Archives: 2007 / 2008

 Study Abroad on Academic Exchange

 Carleton has many formal academic linkages with institutions in other countries.
 Carleton International administers these on behalf of the University.
-Students have the opportunity to spend a term or a year abroad in partner institutions in Australia, Austria, Belgium, Brazil, England, Finland, France, Germany, Israel, Japan, Mexico, Netherlands, Poland, Russia, Tanzania, Scotland, Slovak Republic, Spain, U.S.A. or Wales and take courses accredited towards their Carleton degree.
-Application forms and scholarship information for study abroad is available through Carleton International, 510H Tory Building.
-Application deadline is usually early December for exchange the following academic year.
-Consult the Carleton International Web site for details and deadlines: www.ci.carleton.ca/University Centre
+Graduate students have the opportunity to spend a term or a year abroad in partner institutions in Australia, Austria, Belgium, Brazil, England, Finland, France, Germany, Ghana, Israel, Mexico, Netherlands, Poland, Russia, Tanzania, or U.S.A. and take courses accredited towards their Carleton degree.
+For more information about deadlines and applying, consult with the International Student Services Office at carleton.ca/isso or call 613-520-6600.

 Writing Tutorial Service

 The Writing Tutorial Service offers individual and small group tutorials to students who want advice on the writing of university essays.
 Tutors provide practical instruction on all aspects of the writing process from the initial research and data gathering, to the exploration and organization of ideas, through to the final preparation of the manuscript.
-The service regularly presents workshops on style and the general principles of essay writing at the request of faculty and/or teaching assistants.
+The service regularly presents in-class workshops on writing for particular disciplines, courses, and assignments at the request of faculty and/or teaching assistants.
 The service is offered free of charge to all Carleton students.
-For an appointment or information, call (613) 520-6632 or visit 215 Paterson Hall from 9:30 a.m. to 4:30 p.m., Monday to Friday.
+For an appointment or information, call 613-520-6632 or visit 215 Paterson Hall from 9:30 a.m. to 4:30 p.m., Monday to Friday.